JasonGodlove/CodinGame/README.md

 # CodinGame
 This Repo contains my solutions to the Python programming puzzles at [CodinGame](https://www.codingame.com/).
-Feel free to comment on how I could have solved the problem more efficiently (ie with less code) for the easier problems.
+Feel free to comment on how I could have solved the puzzles more efficiently (ie with less code) for the easier problems.